Close in 10s

 • Use shadows for desktop icon names: Adds a shadow effect to desktop icon names.

-performance options visual effects
+Performance options – visual effects

 Optimize your PC by increasing the amount of virtual memory

 Is your PC slow and you can’t afford to add RAM?
 Don’t worry, virtual memory can be your savior.
 By adjusting the amount of virtual memory, you can simulate additional RAM in a cost-effective way.
-Although this method is less efficient thanadding RAM, it can considerably improve your computer’s performance without requiring costly investment.
+Although this method is less efficient than adding RAM, it can considerably improve your computer’s performance without requiring costly investment.

 Virtual memory works by using part of your hard disk as an extension of your RAM.
 When your system runs out of RAM, it uses this “virtual memory” to store temporary data.
 It’s as if your hard disk became an extension of your RAM, enabling your PC to handle more tasks simultaneously without slowing down.

-Adrien
+Adrien Piron

 I’m Adrien, passionate about technology and specialized in technical support for individuals.
-My goal is to make technology accessible to as many people as possible.
+My goal is to make technology accessible to everyone.